 I was born and raised in the Texas Panhandle.
 My mother’s brother was a public school band director, and a great-uncle (who I never met, sadly) was an amateur pianist and composer.
 He published a few pieces of what could probably best be described as salon music, with titles like In a Sylvan Glade.
 Otherwise, though, there were no musicians in the family.

 My parents noticed that I would always gravitate to a piano when there was one around; I wasn’t one of those prodigies who could instantly play any piece they heard, but I could pick out a tune and eventually find halfway decent chords to go with it.
 So, they bought a piano and started me on lessons, at something of a financial sacrifice I was only to understand much later.
 A few years after that I was tapped to play bass in the junior high orchestra on the grounds that I was tall for my age (although I ended up at a thoroughly average 5’10”) and that I could already read music because of the piano lessons.
 I played a great deal of solid repertory, including a fair number of modern pieces, both in school orchestras and in the local community orchestra.
 I discovered a lot of contemporary music, including some quite avant-garde pieces, on records checked out from the public library; they must have had a very progressive classical music buyer (I have sometimes wishes I could go back and thank him or her).
 Somewhere along the way I started writing music, at least in part because the bass repertory is often uninteresting.
-I was fortunate that both of my main private teachers, Gayneyl Wheeler (piano) and Sara Montgomery (bass, although she was primarily a cellist) were themselves composers and were very supportive of my creative efforts.
+I was fortunate in that both of my main private teachers, Gayneyl Wheeler (piano) and Sara Montgomery (bass, although she was primarily a cellist) were themselves composers and were very supportive of my creative efforts.